HackoDev/maya-platform-frontend/.qoder/quests/user-profile-json-schema.md

 ## Overview

-This document defines the JSON schema structure for a specialized neural network/AI specialist user profile questionnaire for the Maya Platform.
+This document defines the JSON schema structure for a specialized neural network/AI specialist user profile questionnaire for the MayaWork.
 The schema supports a comprehensive 8-block questionnaire format specifically designed for AI and neural network specialists.

 ## Technology Stack & Dependencies